Oxnard Water offers a variety of educational programs to teach your children about our most precious resource – water.

 Water EducationFoundation: Educational Programs for all grades.

-Project WET: (Water Education for Teachers): Interdisciplinary, supplementary water education program for educators.
+Project WET: (Water Education for Teachers): Interdisciplinary, supplementary water education

 EPA Materials for Educators: Environmental education programs for teachers and parents.